wp-plugins/wp-mass-delete/readme.txt

 == Description ==

-The WP Mass Delete plugin allows you to mass delete WordPress posts and pages according to the specified conditions such as date range, post status, post content, etc.
+The WP Mass Delete plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) allows you to mass delete WordPress posts and pages according to the specified conditions such as date range, post status, post content, etc.

 Please use it carefully!